iPhone SE 2 rumors: Everything we've heard about Apple's next 'budget' iPhone

 Apple likely won't change the iPhone SE 2... much

-Noted Apple analyst Ming-Chi Kuo said in a memo that Apple will likely not revamp the iPhone SE too much with a new model, since it'll be so busy unveiling three different iPhone X-style phones and will probably not have "enough spare resources."
+In January, noted Apple analyst Ming-Chi Kuo said in a memo that Apple will likely not revamp the iPhone SE too much with a new model, since it'll be so busy unveiling three different iPhone X-style phones and will probably not have "enough spare resources."
+A more recent August report from Bloomberg also corroborates the rumor of three new iPhones that won't likely look dramatically different.

 At the same entry-level price, don't expect either 3D Touch or wireless charging to be added, though.